Sponsor & Project Requirements

 The participation fee for industry sponsors of interdisciplinary capstone projects is $10,000.
-This fee covers direct project costs (up to $4,000) and indirect costs such as the administration of the program, mentor expenses, the maintenance of the course database and website, shop work, and Open House and Craig M. Berge Design Day activities.
-The participation fee for faculty or student club sponsors will be $6,500, of which up to $4,000 will cover direct project costs.
+This fee covers direct project costs and indirect costs such as the administration of the program, mentor expenses, the maintenance of the course database and website, shop work, and Open House and Craig M. Berge Design Day activities.
+The participation fee for faculty or student club, start-up, or non-profit sponsors will be $6,500.

 Sponsors have the option of providing additional cash or in-kind funding (materials, equipment, specialized manufacturing help, etc.) for their projects if needed.
 Additional funding must be approved by the program coordinator.